nicolleromero/trackspotter/README.md

 * Add support for collaborative playlists.

 ## <a name="license"></a>License
-MIT © Nicolle Romero 2020
+* MIT © Nicolle Romero 2020
+* Homepage Photo by Anthony DELANOIX on Unsplash